mconsta000/challenge_ui/README.md

 A Spring Boot Web Application that displays the 5e challenge rating of an encounter.

-Currently work in progress the UI will display encounters entered using the [API layer]((https://github.com/mconsta000/challenge_api))
+Currently work in progress.
+The UI is readonly and will display encounters entered using the [API layer]((https://github.com/mconsta000/challenge_api))

 ## Dependencies